About Our Classes

 HYDRATION: If you’re not sweating you’re probably not doing it right.
 Water works perfectly!

-COTTON, WOOL, and LEATHER: Nonflammable material is REQUIRED at all times.
+PROTECTIVE CLOTHING: Nonflammable material (COTTON, WOOL, and LEATHER) is REQUIRED at all times.
 Tee shirts and jeans are perfect.

 Optional